TrueFi-Protocol/truefi-spec/README.md

     - LoanTokens can be burned in exchange for a share of the deposit tokens in contract
     - Ideally borrower would have paid back (principal + principal * rate)

-## TrueFi Lending Pool

-The Lending Pool is a TrueFi pool which exposes depositors to un-collateralized loans.
-A select set of institutional borrowers will be chosen for this pool in order to keep the pool initially secure.
-Borrower addresses will be whitelisted and will be the only addresses which can be approved for loans.
-The pool will purchase LoanTokens based on a set of parameters.
-A function can be called passing in a LoanToken address, and if the LoanToken meets the pool criteria, the loan is approved and the pool funds are used to fund the loan.

-Capital that is not actively being loaned out will be used to provide liquidity in audited, high-interest rate defi smart contracts (such as Aave or curve.fi).

-#### Lending Pool Parameters:
-- minLoan: Minimum Loan Size
-- maxLoan: Maximum Loan Size
-- minRate: Minimum Loan APY
-- riskAversion: Risk Aversion Factor
-- participationFactor: how many TRU voted per USD size of loan required to approve

-**note:** riskAversion measures how much worse it is to lose $1 than it is to gain $1.

-##### Initial Parameter Values:
-- minLoan: 1M TUSD
-- maxLoan: 10M TUSD
-- minRate: 10%
-- riskAversion: 1.0
-- participation: 1.0

-### Lending Pool Behavior
-- Whitelist borrowers
-- Borrowers deploy loan token with Loan Parameters
-- Window of time where borrowers
-- Window of time where TRU holders can vote
-- When a loan is approved, the TRU voted on it is staked -> voting yes stakes TRU for
-    -> voting no stakes TRU against
-- Loans not approved refunds TRU
-- Proposals can be revoked by borrower

-#### Default Parameters

-The Lending Pool will have several initial parameters:

-- Minimum loan size: 1M TUSD
-- Maximum loan size: 10M TUSD
-- Minimum % APR: 10%
-- Maximum % APR: 30%
-- Minimum Term: 1 day
-- Maximum Term: 30 days
-- Assets: TUSD only
-- Idle Funds usage: 100% CRV

 ## Credit Prediction Market

 TrueFi uses use a prediction market to signal how risky a loan is.
 The Credit Prediction Market estimates the likelihood of a loan defaulting.
 Any TRU holder can vote YES or NO and stake TRU as collateral on their vote.
 If a loan is funded, TRU is locked into the market until.
 Locking TRU into the prediction market allows voters to earn and claim incentive TRU throughout the course of the loan.
 After the loan's term, if the voter is correct, they earn a TRU reward plus a portion of the losing side's vote.
 Lenders can use the credit prediction market as an indicator as to how safe or risky a given loan is.